Udai Singh II: Early life

 Udai Singh was born in Chittor in August 1522.
 After the death of his father, Rana Sanga, Ratan Singh II was crowned King.
 Ratan Singh II was assassinated in 1531.
 He was succeeded by his brother Maharana Vikramaditya Singh.
 During the reign of Vikramaditya, when the Muzaffarid Sultan of Gujarat Bahadur Shah sacked Chittor in 1535, Udai Singh was sent to Bundi for safety.
 In 1537, Banvir killed Vikramaditya and usurped the throne.
 He tried to kill Udai Singh as well, but Udai's nurse Panna Dai sacrificed her own son Chandan to save him from his uncle Banvir and took him to Kumbhalgarh.
 He lived secretly in Kumbhalgarh for two years, disguised as a nephew of the governor Asha Shah Depura (Maheshwari Majahan).

 Personal life

 Udai Singh had 24 sons.
-His second wife, Sajjabai Solankini gave birth to his sons, Shakti Singh, and Vikram Dev Singh.
-Dheerbai Bhattiyani was his favourite wife and was the mother of his sons, Jagmal Singh, Kunwar Agar Singh, Kunwar Pachyad Singh.
-Dheerbai also bore Uday Singh two daughters.
-Rani Veerbai Jhaala was the mother of Kunwar Sagar Singh and Kunwar Rai Singh.
+His first wife, Maharani Jaivanta Bai Songara, a Chauhan princess of Jalore, gave birth to his eldest son, Maharana Pratap.
+His second wife, Sajja Bai Solankini, a daughter of Rao Prithvi Singh Solanki of Toda, gave birth to his sons Shakti Singh and Vikram Dev Singh.
+Dheer Bai Bhattiyani, a princess of Jaisalmer, daughter of Rawal Lunkaran Bhatti and sister of Umade Bhattiyani, was his favourite wife and was the mother of his sons, Jagmal Singh, Kunwar Agar Singh and Kunwar Pachyad Singh.
+Dheerbai also bore him two daughters.
+Rani Veer Bai Jhala was the mother of Kunwar Sagar Singh and Kunwar Rai Singh.